The rise of apprentices in higher education

 A win-win contract

-While setting up a work-study program requires a great deal of commitment on the part of the teaching teams, it also enables the program to evolve thanks to feedback from the young people on the job.
-The 25 members of the CFA EnSup-LR team are on hand to help. " We're there to support the teaching teams when the training is being set up, but also during the course.
-We act as a link with the company and advise them throughout the year," concludes Philippe Pierrot.
-A Mooc and webinars are also available on the CFA website.
-All the more reason to continue learning how to learn.
+While setting up a work-study program requires a significant commitment on the part of the teaching teams, it also allows the program to evolve thanks to feedback from young people in companies.
+This evolution is supported by the 25 members of the CFA EnSup-LR team. " We are there to support the teaching teams during the implementation of the program, but also throughout its duration.
+We liaise with the company and advise them throughout the year," concludes Philippe Pierrot.
+A MOOC and webinars are also available on the CFA website.
+Enough to continue learning how to learn.